As Congress approves Dodd-Frank repeal, consumer advocates fire back

 Winners and losers depend on where you stand.
 Many banks, from the bigger regional ones to small community institutions, get varying degrees of relief, which might let them complete more easily with big banks.
 Banking giants are still considered systemically important and so don't get a regulatory break — yet.
 However, this success could embolden the industry to push for even looser controls.

 As for consumers, it's hard to say what the future brings.
 Perhaps they will get better services.
 In the short run, more likely is the continuation of business as is.
 Further out, maybe not.
-Financial crises happen about once every ten years, as the American Enterprise Institute, among others, have noted.
+Financial crises happen about once every 10 years, as the American Enterprise Institute noted.
 Reducing oversight and regulation of the financial services industry could be fuel to the fire and costly in the long run.